hnes/libaco/README.md

 # Name

-libaco - A blazing fast and lightweight pure C asymmetric coroutine library.
+libaco - A blazing fast and lightweight C asymmetric coroutine library.

 The code name of this project is Arkenstone 💎